pulumi/docs/content/blog/crosswalk-kubernetes/index.md

 mySqlVersions.forEach(console.log);
 ```

 CQL also supports live streaming queries, which the CLI will display results from in real time.
+[Read more and get started with Pulumi Query for Kubernetes here](https://github.com/pulumi/pulumi-query-kubernetes).

 ## Join a growing community